Time (The Alan Parsons Project song): Background

 "Time" was the first Alan Parsons Project single to feature Eric Woolfson as lead vocalist and also featured Alan Parsons's own voice.
-Woolfson, who had previously sang guide vocals on the band's demos, had insisted on singing the final vocal on "Time".
-Parsons recalled that he had previously resisted the idea of Woolfson singing on any material for The Alan Parsons Project and that he had "misjudged his vocal talents."
+Woolfson, who had sung guide vocals on the band' other demos, insisted on singing the final vocal on "Time".
+Parsons recalled that he had previously resisted the idea of Woolfson singing on any material for The Alan Parsons Project and that he had "misjudged his vocal talents".
 He later said that Woolfson "did a great job" on the recording and expressed his belief that it was "actually a very difficult song to sing, because it goes through an enormous vocal range", citing the contrast between the notes found on the verses and the refrain as an example.

-Commenting on the track, Woolfson said that "Time" represented "another form of risk taking" for the group and that the song "could have been sung by an ancient sea captain about to set off on a voyage of discovery, into uncharted territory, or equally, by a modern day astronaut setting off for some destination in space."
+Commenting on the track, Woolfson said that "Time" represented "another form of risk taking" for the group and that the song "could have been sung by an ancient sea captain about to set off on a voyage of discovery, into uncharted territory, or equally, by a modern day astronaut setting off for some destination in space".
 Lenny Zakatek, who recorded with The Alan Parsons Project for The Turn of a Friendly Card, expressed his belief that Woolfson should have received a Novello award for the song "Time".

 Critical reception

-Frank Conte of The Boston Globe dismissed the song as "cliche-ridden" and indicative of the band having "run out of ideas."
-Record World called it a "rich, textured ballad" that was "primed for instant pop-A/C adds."
-Mike DeGagne of AllMusic said that "Time" was "above and beyond any of this band's other slower material."
+Frank Conte of The Boston Globe dismissed the song as "cliche-ridden" and indicative of the band having "run out of ideas".
+Record World called it a "rich, textured ballad" that was "primed for instant pop-A/C adds".
+Mike DeGagne of AllMusic said that "Time" was "above and beyond any of this band's other slower material".